Promoting Nancy’s photography and educating the public about nature, photography, and God

 Trimline canopies come with Ground Screws and 10″ Steel Spikes for anchoring the canopy to the ground.
 These are almost never allowed at the art festivals in Florida that we attend.
 We can use weights anywhere.

-We hang the weights from the canopy with tie-down straps and strap them to the leg with a bungee cord at the top and bottom.
+We hang the weights from the canopy with tie-down straps.
+Then we strap them to the leg with a bungee cord at the top and bottom.
 It is imperative not just to have them dangling but also to hold them firmly in place, so they don’t turn into wrecking balls in heavier winds.
 If you look closely, you can see our weights in action in the picture at the top of this article.

 Our Skirt